OpenBB-finance/OpenBB/website/content/terminal/usage/guides/hub.md

 <img width="473" alt="Screenshot 2023-04-14 at 3 31 51 PM" src="https://user-images.githubusercontent.com/25267873/232165909-682c7301-237c-4a8a-b780-97c944adb625.png">

-The "_Remember me_" feature will save your session to the local machine, so that you do not need to login for the next 30 days.
+The "Remember me" feature saves your session locally, eliminating the need to log in for 30 days.

-If you are not registered, you can skip this by pressing `<ENTER>` and enter as a guest.
+If you haven't registered, simply press <ENTER> to access the terminal as a guest without using this feature.

-If you have logged in successfully your terminal will display your username (e.g. `[didier.lopes]`) followed by the 🦋 flair whereas if you are in guest mode you'll see only the 🐛 flair.
+Once you have successfully logged in, your username (e.g. [didier.lopes]) along with a 🦋 flair will be displayed on the terminal.
+However, if you're in guest mode, only the 🐛 flair will be visible.

-Note: If you are inside the terminal and want to login or logout of your account you can utilize the `/account` menu in the terminal.
+Note: If you wish to log in or out of your account while inside the terminal, simply access the /account menu.

 ## API Keys

-As it should be known by now.
-The OpenBB Terminal doesn't hold any data, we act as a middle layer between users and data providers.
-This means that we can focus on the product which attracts users, and data vendors are interested in turn to integrating their data sources as this can create a new revenue channel.
-The downside from this is that each user needs to manage their own API keys from each of the data providers that they are interested to leverage.
+As you may already know, the OpenBB Terminal acts as a mediator between users and data providers and does not store any data.
+This enables us to focus on providing a superior product experience for users, while data vendors can integrate their data sources to create a new revenue channel.
+However, this does mean that each user must manage their own API keys for each data provider they wish to access.

 ### OpenBB Hub

-If you were already an OpenBB user before the OpenBB Terminal 3.0 you might have an `.env` file that contains all your API keys.
-If that is the case then you just need to drag and drop it in [this page](https://my.openbb.dev/app/terminal/api-keys).
+If you were an OpenBB user prior to the release of OpenBB Terminal 3.0, you may already have an .env file containing all your API keys.
+If this is the case, simply drag and drop the file onto [this page](https://my.openbb.dev/app/terminal/api-keys) to automatically save your keys.

 <img width="1441" alt="Screenshot 2023-04-14 at 6 14 55 PM" src="https://user-images.githubusercontent.com/25267873/232176162-b16296d4-0c08-408c-aaa4-f46a6bea1bf3.png">

-Otherwise you'll need to follow the instructions by hovering on the ℹ️ for each data source of interest.
-The icon that follows will take you to the data vendor website to acquire the API key which then you can save on the Hub.
+If you are a new user, you'll need to follow the instructions provided by hovering over the ℹ️ icon for each data source you're interested in.
+The icon will direct you to the data vendor's website to obtain the necessary API key, which can then be saved on the Hub for future use.

 ### OpenBB Terminal

-Upon login, the OpenBB Terminal will pull the API keys associated with your account.
+Upon logging in, the OpenBB Terminal will automatically retrieve the API keys associated with your account.

-If you have not set them on the OpenBB Hub, by default they will be loaded from your local environment.
-However, an API key on the OpenBB Hub will take precedence over one on the user local environment.
+If you have not saved them on the OpenBB Hub, they will be loaded from your local environment by default.
+However, if an API key is saved on the OpenBB Hub, it will take precedence over the local environment key.

-Important: Setting a key in the `keys` menu will **NOT** upload it to the OpenBB Hub.
-This is merely an option to allow the user to manage it's own local environment variables, but OpenBB recommends utilizing the OpenBB Hub for an improved user experience.
+Important: Note that setting a key in the `keys` menu will **NOT** upload it to the OpenBB Hub.
+This option is only intended for managing local environment variables.
+For a superior user experience, OpenBB highly recommends using the OpenBB Hub to manage your API keys.

-If the OpenBB Terminal is running and an API key is updated in the Hub you will need to restart the terminal for the changes to take effect.
+If an API key is updated in the Hub while the OpenBB Terminal is running, you will need to restart the terminal for the changes to take effect.

-If you wish to delete your stored API keys from the OpenBB Hub, you can do so using the command: `/account/clear`.
-This action will bring up a confirmation prompt and **CANNOT BE UNDONE**.
+To delete your saved API keys from the OpenBB Hub, use the `/account/clear` command.
+However, please note that this action **CANNOT BE UNDONE** and will prompt a confirmation prompt.

 ## Default Data Sources

-For the same command, it often happens that there are multiple data vendors providing access to the same data.
-We want to empower our users to utilize their preferred data source, or the one they already have a commercial relationship with.
-Thus, users can select their default data sources for each command.
+In many cases, there are multiple data vendors offering access to the same data for a given command.
+At OpenBB, we believe in empowering our users to choose their preferred data source, or the one with whom they already have a commercial relationship.
+Therefore, we offer the ability for users to select their default data sources for each command.

 ### OpenBB Hub